-What Can a Handyman Do in Jackson, Mississippi?
+What Can a Handyman Do Without a License in Jackson, Mississippi?

 In Jackson (Hinds County), most “handyman” work in Mississippi can be done without a state contractor license as long as you stay under Mississippi’s commercial contractor licensing threshold and you do not perform specialty trades (electrical, plumbing, HVAC/gas) that require separate licensing.
 Mississippi contractor licensing is primarily triggered by larger commercial project values, while cities like Jackson typically require a local privilege/business license for operating in the city.
 Even when you are exempt from a state contractor license, permits and licensed-trade rules still apply.